By Gilly Carr

 According to the court records held at Jersey Archives, on 24 July 1941, Lilian and Kathleen were each charged with ‘spreading propaganda hostile to Germany’ and sentenced by the court of Feldkommandantur 515 to nine months’ imprisonment.
-They were deported three days later.
-On 28 July 1941, the Germans published a notice in the Jersey Evening Post announcing the women’s sentences and punishment.
+They were deported three days later, arriving at Caen Prison on 28 July 1941.
+On the same day, the Germans published a notice in the Jersey Evening Post announcing the women’s sentences and punishment.
 The Jersey artist, Edmund Blampied, was inspired to draw a sketch of Lilian and Kathleen’s act of resistance, taken from his imagination of what they had done.
 This image is reproduced here, courtesy of the copyright holders of the Blampied estate, and is taken from Wyatt and Blampied’s 1945 book, ‘Jersey in Jail’.

 Kathleen’s children were able to add a few more anecdotes about their mother’s and aunt’s actions, such as the fact that Kathleen was nick-named ‘Glue Pot Kath’ because of her actions.
 This indicates a level of planning behind their defiance.

 After their court-martial, the two women were taken on an open boat which was fixed with a machine gun, to St Malo.
 From here, they were put on a train and guarded by two soldiers as they travelled to Caen; one of those soldiers used the journey as an opportunity to try to flirt rather clumsily with Kathleen.